 Welcome!
 My name is Elizabeth.
-I live just outside of Austin, TX with my husband Zach, our daughter Zoey, and our two kitty fur babies, Oscar and Olive.
+I live just outside of Austin, TX with my husband Zach, our daughters Zoey and Eleanor, and our two kitty fur babies, Oscar and Olive.

 I’m the recipe tester, photographer, food lover, and deliciousness creator behind the blog Bowl of Delicious.
 Before becoming a blogger, I worked for seven years as a teacher of low-income students at high stakes charter schools with long hours (this is where Zach and I met), where I quickly realized that the way I ate affected the way I was able to handle the busy, extremely stressful environment of such a physically and emotionally demanding job.
 Shortly after beginning to teach, I realized that cooking healthy meals made from quality ingredients at home helped me have more energy, be less stressed, and save money.
 I quickly made this a priority in my life outside of my work.
 Along the way, I discovered great recipes and tricks that made cooking delicious, healthy meals manageable within the time constraints of working long hours away from home (including falling in love with my slow cooker).